This site must need more content if you’re reading the biography on the About page. Don’t worry, more writing is always

 Without an outlet for her hyperactive imagination, she started writing anything on everything.
 Everything.
 Somewhere, there’s a receipt with a haiku about dog cookies on it.
 Gathering what little remained of her wits, she turned to fiction.
 During the last few years of her technical writing career, she had thrown together most of a novel.
 She abandoned it, although it may someday be completed after some major revision, perhaps as a steampunk trilogy… Did this biography mention she could be distracted by shiny ideas?

-However, the idea of writing fiction stuck, and she began the Arca books, a series blending superheroes, mythology, and an intrepid heroine to make a delicious urban fantasy smoothie.
+However, the idea of writing fiction stuck, and she began the Arca books, a series blending superheroes, urban fantasy, and an intrepid heroine to make a deliciously adventurous smoothie.
 Karen published the first book in the Arca series in May 2016, with the next book following a year later, along with short stories in between the two books.
 She is hard at work on the next few installments in the series.